Russia’s Amber Room Found in a Polish Train Tunnel?

 A number of people consider the simplest idea which is the room was lost when the castle was damaged.

 The room might be stashed away in Kaliningrad in the Russian Federation and local citizens have begun digging up the town searching for clues.
+Make furniture more interesting, and the interior luxurious – carved capitals from the Stavros company will cope with this task.

 Yet another affirms the original Amber Room was lost with a ship in the Baltic Sea.